evanrmurphy/lava-script/README.md

 It depends on jQuery and a hypothetical HTML library that can generate strings like `'<tag attr1="val1">body</tag>'` from calls like `(<tag> attr1 'val1 "body")`.

-With a few macros to abstract away common jQuery patterns and a softer HTML lib, you could write this much more concisely.
+Now, with a few macros to abstract away common jQuery patterns and a softer HTML lib, you could rewrite this more concisely.
 The macros:

     (mac ready body
       `($ (fn () ,@body)))

     (mac trigger (selector event args...)
-      `(. ($ ,selector) (event ,@args)))
+      `(. ($ ,selector) (,event ,@args)))

     (mac draw body
       `(trigger 'body html